 How to Prove Distracted Driving in a Scranton Car Accident Claim

 Unlike cases of car accidents caused by negligence, proving distracted driving requires more investigation.
 For example, breath tests can easily prove an accident was caused by a drunk driver.
-However, for distracted driving, we must find out what the driver was doing at the time of the crash.
+However, in distracted driving cases, we must determine what the driver was doing at the time of the crash.

 We can obtain detailed records from phone companies showing when calls were made, texts were sent, or data was used.
 These records often provide the most evidence that drivers used their phones when they should have been watching the road.
 We will also check social media accounts for posts, messages, or location data.
 This helps us see if the driver used their phone during the crash.

-Our car accident attorneys will also take a look at the vehicle’s navigation, entertainment, and other technology.
+Our car accident attorneys will also review the vehicle’s navigation, entertainment, and other technologies.
 We want to see if the driver used these systems instead of paying attention to driving.

 Other drivers, passengers, or pedestrians sometimes see distracted driving behavior before crashes occur.
-We interview all potential witnesses to document what they observed about the driver’s behavior.
+We interview all potential witnesses to document their observations of the driver’s behavior.

 We work with experts who can look at phone records and study crash patterns.
 They explain to juries how distracted driving leads to accidents.